molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The identifier “frobnicateFoo” cannot be found in the scope chain.
 So the JavaScript engine throws a ReferenceError: “frobnicateFoo is not defined”.

 So ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes.
 This is may be due to a typo.
-Linters (see below) can catch these bugs easily.
+[Linters](#linters) can catch these bugs easily.

 Another possible cause is the developer assuming that the browser supports a certain API.
 The developer assumes a global identifier is provided and uses it without caution.
 These are several examples that assume the availability of certain browser APIs: